A Divorce Attorney in Columbus Who Protects What Matters Most

 The decision to bring a marriage to an end is a difficult and emotional process.
 It is important to understand the options available to you, and the pros and cons of each option.
 In Ohio, there are three principal vehicles to end a marriage: divorce, dissolution and uncontested divorce.
 The fastest and least expensive options are uncontested divorce or dissolution.
 Both of these options can be completed in a relatively short time period (usually within 60 to 90 days), and provide a lot of control for the spouses involved.

 Do you have a high net worth?
 These divorces may be more complex and can involve experts in areas such as real estate, investments, business valuation and more.
-Attorney Robert L. Caplan can assist you with these cases.
+Divorce attorney Robert L. Caplan can assist you with these cases.

 Uncontested Divorce